Castle Water CEO John Reynolds’ update on the latest lockdown, what Castle Water is doing, and what you can do to reduce your water charges

 Premises are treated as Vacant if they comply with the requirement to have i) no stock; and ii) no fixtures and fittings in place.
 If you have vacated your premises, provided they comply with these requirements you should not be liable for water charges until they are reoccupied – please contact us to let us know including confirming you have no stock or fixtures and fittings.

-I wrote in the Autumn about the increase in tariffs to expect from 1 April this year: although the exact level of increase will vary by area and by specific tariff, and Wholesalers have not yet published their final tariff documents, for planning purposes most customers can assume an increase in tariffs of 5%.
+I wrote in the Autumn about the increase in tariffs to expect from 1 April this year: although the exact level of increase will vary by area and by the specific tariff, and Wholesalers have not yet published their final tariff documents, for planning purposes most customers can assume an increase in tariffs of 5%.

 If you have to close your business during the lockdown, given the cold weather please remember to turn off your water at the stopcock, and drain down all appliances – this is also important for hygiene reasons.